Recipe for soft-baked and chewy funfetti sugar cookies.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 - Cookies stay fresh covered at room temperature for up to 1 week.

-Make ahead tip: You can make the cookie dough, roll into balls, and chill the dough balls in the refrigerator for up to 4 days.
+- Make Ahead Instructions: You can make the cookie dough, roll into balls, and chill the dough balls in the refrigerator for up to 4 days.
 (See note about cookie dough chilling.)
 Cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.
 Baked cookies freeze well for up to 3 months.

-- Here's my trick for softening butter quickly.
+- Room Temperature Butter: Here’s my trick for softening butter quickly.
 Works every time.

 See more sprinkle recipes.